Explore how your team can use Hiver.

 Create positive customer experiences even when things go wrong

-And although customer service escalations are unavoidable, handling them effectively can help you cultivate customer loyalty, retention and drive positive feelings towards your organization.
+Although customer service escalations are unavoidable, handling them effectively can help you cultivate customer loyalty and retention and drive positive feelings toward your organization.

-With a little bit of effort and planning, you’ll be able to manage customer escalations in a timely and efficient manner and that can improve your relationship with customers, making their overall experience with your company much more memorable.
+With a little effort and planning, you’ll be able to manage customer escalations in a timely and efficient manner.
+This can improve your relationship with customers and make their overall experience with your company much more memorable.

 Deliver stellar customer support right from Gmail